-So at some point in almost every patient’s treatment, we get some comment about the weird language that we use when talking to our clinical assistants.
-Because we want the blog to be informative and educational I’d like to take this chance to give y’all a crash course in what we are saying.
+At some point in almost every patient’s treatment, we get a comment about the weird language that we use when talking to our clinical assistants.
+Because we want the blog to be informative and educational, I’d like to take this chance to give y’all a crash course in what we are saying.
 Don’t judge me for using the word “y’all.”
-It is impossible to live in the south for four years, marry a southerner, and not incorporate it into your daily vernacular.
+It is impossible to live in the South for four years, marry a Southerner, and not incorporate it into your daily vernacular.

 Mystery #1 – Tooth Numbering